crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Tweak: Update change detection on Address Book selector so the listeners still work even if the elements are reloaded on the page.

 = 2.4.0 =
 * New: Setting to block readonly fields from updating when changing addresses.
 They will be updatable by default.